dwang53/WaxLakeDelta_openTelemac_model/README.md

 # openTelemac River Delta Model

 ## Overview
-This repository contains the openTelemac model code for simulating the hydrodynamics and sediment transport processes in Wax Lake Delta and Atchafalaya Delta with the implementation of eco-geomorphic zones and DeLeeuw et al. (2020) entrainment relations.
+This repository contains the openTelemac model code for simulating the hydrodynamics and suspended sediment transport in Wax Lake Delta and Atchafalaya Delta with the implementation of eco-geomorphic zones and DeLeeuw et al. (2020) entrainment relations.
 The model aims to introduce three different ways to model mud or cohesive sediments: the classic theory, the non-cohesive theory, and the non-cohesive theory with effective Rouse profiles.
 The goal of developing this model is to provide insights into suspended sediment transport in freshwater systems employing the effective floc theory, hence using these theories to study river-dominated delta formation, evolution, and the impact of various environmental factors.

 openTelemac is an integrated suite of solvers for free-surface environmental flow, sediment transport, morphodynamics, waves, and water quality.
 It has been widely utilized in studies across different scales, from global ocean currents models to local high-resolution models.
 The code is developed and managed by Saint Venant Hydraulics Lab, under the EDF and École des Ponts ParisTech.
 The open-source approach allows anyone to take advantage of openTelemac and assess its performance.